Contact Us

 NetSys: Networks and Systems Laboratory

-In general, Professor Hamed Haddadi’s research interests are User-Centered Systems, Internet of Things, Applied Machine Learning, Privacy, and Human-Data Interaction.
-Currently, Dr Haddadi is working on several EPSRC funded projects including the Open Plus Fellowship and the PETRAS ISPEF Fund which cover several of these interests.
+Professor Hamed Haddadi’s research interests are User-Centered Systems, Internet of Things, Applied Machine Learning, Privacy, and Human-Data Interaction.
+Currently, Prof. Haddadi is working on several EPSRC funded projects including the Open Plus Fellowship and the PETRAS ISPEF Fund which cover several of these interests.
 The Open Plus Fellowship, along with partners in industry, aims to provide private, trusted, personalised, and dynamic models on consumer devices that cater to the user’s requirements.
 This is increasingly in demand as the Internet of Things expands and consumers desire personalised products but also the protection of their privacy.
 The PETRAS ISPEF Fund supports the PRISM project which collaborates with the NHS and UK Dementia Research to develop an interface for users in the healthcare industry to provide privacy-preserving monitoring and home care.
-Dr Haddadi also contributes to several other projects as well as working in his industrial role as Chief Scientist of Brave software to increase the security of the Internet of Things and preserve user privacy. ...
+Prof. Haddadi also contributes to several other projects as well as working in his industrial role as Chief Scientist of Brave software to increase the security of the Internet of Things and preserve user privacy. ...

-In general, Professor Hamed Haddadi’s research interests are User-Centered Systems, Internet of Things, Applied Machine Learning, Privacy, and Human-Data Interaction.
-Currently, Dr Haddadi is working on several EPSRC funded projects including the Open Plus Fellowship and the PETRAS ISPEF Fund which cover several of these interests.
+Professor Hamed Haddadi’s research interests are User-Centered Systems, Internet of Things, Applied Machine Learning, Privacy, and Human-Data Interaction.
+Currently, Prof. Haddadi is working on several EPSRC funded projects including the Open Plus Fellowship and the PETRAS ISPEF Fund which cover several of these interests.
 The Open Plus Fellowship, along with partners in industry, aims to provide private, trusted, personalised, and dynamic models on consumer devices that cater to the user’s requirements.
 This is increasingly in demand as the Internet of Things expands and consumers desire personalised products but also the protection of their privacy.
 The PETRAS ISPEF Fund supports the PRISM project which collaborates with the NHS and UK Dementia Research to develop an interface for users in the healthcare industry to provide privacy-preserving monitoring and home care.
-Dr Haddadi also contributes to several other projects as well as working in his industrial role as Chief Scientist of Brave software to increase the security of the Internet of Things and preserve user privacy.
+Prof. Haddadi also contributes to several other projects as well as working in his industrial role as Chief Scientist of Brave software to increase the security of the Internet of Things and preserve user privacy.

 Read More